AriFordsham/GHCWiki/gitlab/issues.md

  * Is the issue **fully resolved**?
 If there are still parts outstanding then it may be best to open a new ticket to track them.

  * Is the **milestone appropriate**?
 If the patch is low-risk or the issue severe, perhaps it should be backported to the stable branch.
 In this case set the milestone to the next stable release and apply the ~"backport needed" label.
+If a backport is needed **do not close** the issue until the backported patch has been merged.

    You might also considering submitting a backport merge request.
 See the [merge request conventions](gitlab/merge-requests) for guidance on how to do this.